 (5) In its inspection and supervision of financial institutions or stress tests, the proposal urges the Financial Services Agency (FSA) to “work with the Bank of Japan to promote dialogue with major financial institutions so that they can start scenario analysis by this summer, and to present its approach to monitoring the climate change risk management of financial institutions by the end of FY 2021.”

 (6) The proposal also calls on the Bank of Japan to establish a monitoring method for financial institutions similar to that of the FSA, and to consider whether it can expand the scope of asset purchases in its monetary policy, given that the green Quantitative Easing (QE) is being discussed in many countries and the recognition of climate change risks to the financial economy or the prudence policy is being shared.

 (7) The Ministry of Finance is also requested to conduct a study on green government bonds; the FSA is requested to steadily develop practical guidelines for social bonds; and the government is requested to set out long-term policies such as carbon pricing and energy mix in a way that is predictable to market participants in the long term.

 Taking these points into consideration, at the end, the proposal calls for Japanese government to strategically engage in international rule-making by constructing its own logical framework.
 Since the US, the UK, and the EU are already start their study on it, if we fail to start our preparation now, we may end up competing under rules created by others without Japanese companies being properly evaluated.
 That certainly should be the nightmare that Japanese companies have already experienced in many occasions.

-(This is an English translation of an outline of the lecture delivered by SUZUKI Keisuke, Former Senior Vice-Minister for Foreign Affairs, which originally appeared on the e-forum “Hyakka-Somei (Hundred Ducks in Full Voice)” of CEAC on March 29, 2021.)
+(This is an English translation of an outline of the lecture delivered by SUZUKI Keisuke, Former State Minister for Foreign Affairs, which originally appeared on the e-forum “Hyakka-Somei (Hundred Ducks in Full Voice)” of CEAC on March 29, 2021.)